-Kafka Consumer Lag Keeps Growing Even After Scaling Consumers
+Kafka Consumer Lag Keeps Growing After Scaling Consumers

-You added more consumer pods.
-Lag is still going up.
-The bottleneck is almost never "not enough consumers" — it is partition count, poison messages, or commit-offset drift.
+You added more consumer pods and lag is still climbing.
+The bottleneck is almost never too few consumers.
+It is partition count, a poison message, a slow downstream write, or rebalance thrash.

 Common causes